portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

 Rail transport is reliable and extremely suitable for heavy cargoes, including cars, chemical tanks and containers.
 One train takes an average of 45 trucks off the road.
 Rail transport for goods makes the logistical chain at the port much more sustainable and efficient.

 Containers are ideal for intermodal transport, including by rail.
-In intermodal transport, containers arriving by sea can be transported further by rail to their final destination in the hinterland.
+In intermodal transport, containers arriving by sea can be transported further by rail to their destination in the hinterland.

 Sometime ports have high-frequency rail shuttles between the port and several inland terminals and the knowledge of these rail transport connections is key for port operators.

-There are ports with a few dozen trains that arrive or depart everyday and logistic operators need traceability of their movements, including their estimated time of arrival (ETA) and estimated time of departure (ETD).
+There are ports with a few dozen trains that arrive or depart every day and logistic operators need traceability of their movements, including their estimated time of arrival (ETA) and estimated time of departure (ETD).

 Possible APIs:

 - **Rail transport connections**: Rail connections from a port.
   - Request parameters: port name, port UN/LOCODE.
-  - Data included in the response: origin/destination, rail lenght, rail undertaking, type of cargo, frequency, capacity,...
+  - Data included in the response: origin/destination, rail length, rail undertaking, type of cargo, frequency, capacity, ...

 - **Linked railway terminals**: Rail destinations served by one port.